 - 4.12 There is an Advisory Committee on the Faculty level which is responsible for all the three Bachelor programmes offered.
 The Committee has clear mandate approved by the Board of Trustees and the Faculty has developed recently a Faculty Advisory Committee Policy.
 The Committee is chaired by the Dean of Faculty and comprises senior faculty members and experts from the banking sector, entrepreneurs, industry specialists and academia.
-Studying the composition of the Committee and the specializations of the members, the Panel recommends that the composition of the Advisory Committee be revised to reflect the three business-related programmes at the RUW and to ensure the independence of the members through specific criteria of membership. - 4.13 The Panel met with representatives of alumni, employers, internship supervisors and members from the Advisory Committee.
-During discussions they indicated their high satisfaction with the quality of the programme and its graduates.
+Studying the composition of the Committee and the specializations of the members, the Panel recommends that the composition of the advisory board be revised to reflect the three business-related programmes at the RUW and to ensure the independence of the members through specific criteria of membership.
+In addition, it would be useful to gain further links with professional memberships such as the Chartered Institute of Personnel and Development (CIPD, UK), or Strategic HRM (USA). - 4.13 The Panel met with representatives of alumni, employers, internship supervisors and members from the Advisory Committee.
+During discussions they indicated their high satisfaction with the quality of the programme graduates.
 They stated that the graduates of the programme meet the labour market needs and expectations.
-More specifically, discussions with employers showed their satisfaction with the knowledge and work ethic level the graduates of RUW acquire.
-The Panel appreciates the employers' high satisfaction with the programme graduates. - 4.14 In coming to its conclusion regarding the Academic Standards of the Graduates, the Panel notes, with appreciation, the following: - The graduate attributes are clearly stated, reflected in the programme aims and objectives and enable graduates to compete in the job market. - There are explicit assessment policies and procedures that are adhered to and consistently applied. - There are internal and external mechanisms to ensure that the academic standards of students are maintained. - The monitoring and supervision procedures of the senior projects are clearly stated and efficiently managed and that the projects link theory with practice - Employers are highly satisfied with the quality of the graduates. - 4.15 In terms of improvement, the Panel recommends that the Faculty should: - expedite the implementation of the recently developed benchmarking policy
+More specifically, discussion with employers showed their satisfaction with the knowledge and work ethic level the RUW graduates acquire.
+The Panel appreciates the employers high satisfaction with the programme and its graduates. - 4.14 In coming to its conclusion regarding the Academic Standards of the Graduates, the Panel notes, with appreciation, the following: - The graduate attributes are clearly stated, reflected in the programme aims and objectives and enable graduates to compete in the job market. - There are explicit assessment policies and procedures that are adhered to and consistently applied. - There are internal and external mechanisms to ensure that the academic standards of students are maintained. - The monitoring and supervision procedures of the senior projects are clearly stated and efficiently managed and the projects link theory with practice. - Employers are highly satisfied with the quality of graduates. - 4.15 In terms of improvement, the Panel recommends that the Faculty should: - expedite the implementation of the recently developed benchmarking policy - revise the internal verification process and strengthen the external verification process to ensure that all course ILOs are assessed, and that the assessment is appropriate at the course level

-- revise the internal verification process and strengthen the external verification process to ensure that all course ILOs are assessed, and that the assessment is appropriate at the course level - develop a formal mechanism to improve its graduates' tracking and data collection system, both on a Faculty and programme level, and utilize the outcomes to inform decision making - revise the composition of the Advisory Committee to reflect the three businessrelated programmes and ensure the independence of the members through specific criteria for membership.
+- develop a formal mechanism to improve its graduates' tracking and data collection system, both on a Faculty and programme level, and utilize the outcomes to inform decision making - revise the composition of the Advisory Committee to reflect the three businessrelated programmes and ensure the independence of the members through specific criteria for membership.